After boarding your ship in New York City, enjoy a delightful afternoon cruising from the metropolitan area to the Hudson River region.

 The city of Albany was discovered by Henry Hudson in 1609 on a failed attempt to find an expedited passage to China for the Dutch East India Company.
 Today, the capital city of New York welcomes visitors with majestic architecture and grand views of the beautiful Hudson River Valley.
 Be sure to explore the New York State Museum and the newly renovated State Capitol building, originally built in the late 1800s.

-Guided Walking Tour
+Historic Troy Walking Tour

 Enjoy a 1-hour walking tour where you will view the fabulous architecture of the area and hear how such remarkable structures are preserved over time.
 See where the Age of Innocence was filmed, while learning about the history of the town.
 After the tour, feel free to stop into the Visitor’s Center and view the award winning slideshow, about the history of the RiverSpark area or visit their gift shop.

-Albany City & Capital Tour
+Albany City Experience

 Join us on a historic tour of Albany.
-Enjoy a narrated tour of the city including stops at the New York State Capital Building and the New York State Museum, learning about various areas of this state's long, intriguing story.
+Enjoy a narrated tour of the city including stops at the New York State Capitol Building and the New York State Museum, learning about various areas of this state's long, intriguing story.

-Hudson River Maritime Museum
+Hudson River Maritime Museum - Complimentary Excursion

 FDR Home & Museum Tour